AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Delivery Best Practices getting started guide has been updated.
 [Read more](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html)

+The datamodel has been integrated into Campaign Standard documentation.
+[Read more](../../developing/using/datamodel-audience.md)

+The new API endpoint **/customResources** has been added to the API documentation.[Read more](../../api/using/interacting-with-custom-resources.md)

 ## Release 19.4 - October 2019 {#release-19-4---october-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-20}